 8. Miyamoto Musashi (宮本武蔵 1584–1645)

 Miyamoto Musashi is one of the most difficult Japanese historical figures to describe because he was so many things.
-While respected and feared as an exceptional swordsman, he was also a philosopher and a writer.
-His magnum opus, The Book of Five Rings, is today one of the most translated and widely read East Asian classics in the world.
+While respected and feared as an exceptional swordsman, he was also a philosopher and an accomplished writer.
+His opus magnum, The Book of Five Rings, is today one of the most translated and widely read East Asian classics in the world.
 Interestingly, businessmen have discovered much wisdom in Musashi’s discussions of confrontation and tactical advantages.
 This naturally further boosts the swordsman’s glowing reputation.

 Tourist Attractions Associated With Miyamoto Musashi: